liquidprompt/liquidprompt/docs/functions/data.rst

 Development Environment
 -----------------------

+.. function:: _lp_kubernetes_context() -> var:lp_kubernetes_context

+   Returns ``true`` if a Kubernetes context is found.
+   Returns the Kubernetes context name or the first name component.

+   Splitting long context names into components is defined by :attr:`LP_DELIMITER_KUBECONTEXT`.

+   Can be disabled by :attr:`LP_ENABLE_KUBECONTEXT`.

+   .. versionadded:: 2.1

 .. function:: _lp_python_env() -> var:lp_python_env

    Retuns ``true`` if a Python or Conda environment is detected.
 Returns the